 - St David’s pine (Pinus armandii) is a highly regarded species in South West china.
 It produces a small and round-shaped nut.

 European stone pine nuts take a full three years to mature on the tree, the longest maturation period of any pine species.
-As winter begins in late May or early June, a few cells in the buds at the very tips of the crown differentiate as cone-producing cells.
+Each year, during the growing season, a few cells in the buds at the very tips of the crown differentiate as cone-producing cells.
 In the following spring as the buds begin to swell, the growing conelet first becomes visible, looking like a tiny pineapple the size of a large pea.
 The trees also produce pollen from separate pollen “flowers” during spring of this first season and the conelets open up to trap the pollen so that the embryos tucked inside can be fertilized.
 If the timing of the opening of the conelet misses this pollen season, the conelet just withers and dies.
-Those that open at the right time and get fertilized grow and expand to the size of a large marble by the on-set of the following winter.
-During the next spring and summer seasons, the cones fill out to the full size of an orange and turn from purple-nut brown to bright lime green by the onset of their second winter.
-In the last year, they further expand to the size of a grapefruit and turn to a rich nut-brown colour as the third winter sets in.
-That’s when they are ready to harvest - during the late winter or spring of their third year - and before summer conditions dry out the cones enough for them to shed their seed.
+Those that open at the right time and get fertilized grow and expand to the size of a small marble by the on-set of the following winter.
+During the next spring and summer seasons, the cones fill out to the size of a small plum.
+In the third year, they reach full size (about the size of a grapefruit) and turn from bright lime green to purple-nut brown, as the third winter sets in.
+That’s when they are ready to harvest - during the late winter or spring of their third year - and before the following summer conditions dry out the cones enough for them to shed their seed.
 They produce new cones every year but about every third year is a particularly heavy cone season, known as a mast year.

 Pine nuts are wonderfully healthy and nutritious food.
 They are rich in the kind of healthy fats now considered to be important in a healthy diet.
 Fatty acids found in pine nuts include linoleic acid and pinolenic acid which both are the subject of research into their role in regulating blood pressure, suppressing appetite for those trying to control their weight and preventing and treating stomach ulcers.
 More surprising to some is that pine nuts are very rich in protein.
 Some studies have found at least trace amounts of every one of the 28 amino acids needed for human metabolism.
 The European stone pine nut has the highest protein content of all the nut pines at 34% by weight.
 As a result of the high protein content they have a lower oil content than other pine nuts (48% as against 65% for Chinese sourced nuts).
 They also contain antioxidants (including vitamins A, B, C, D, E and K as well as lutein) which are claimed to prevent disease and aging by eliminating free radicals.
 Pine nuts have almost no sodium, and contain useful amounts of other minerals such as calcium, magnesium, potassium, phosphorous and iron.
 And finally, they contain moderate amounts of dietary fibre.